red-data-tools/GR.rb/README.md

 [`imshow`](../../wiki/Plotting-functions#imshow)
 [`isosurface`](../../wiki/Plotting-functions#isosurface)

-We are planning to prepare a [more object-oriented interface](https://github.com/kojix2/GRUtils.rb) based on [GRUtils.jl](https://github.com/heliosdrm/GRUtils.jl) in the future.
+We are preparing a [more object-oriented interface](https://github.com/kojix2/GRUtils.rb) based on [GRUtils.jl](https://github.com/heliosdrm/GRUtils.jl) in the future.

 #### GR - A module for calling native GR functions.